-

 At a minimum a good governance manual should cover:

-- The requirement for board members to handle information that they obtain in their board role according to the requirements of s.
-57 of the CE Act and consistently with any board policies.
+- The requirement for board members to handle information that they obtain in their board role according to the requirements of s57 of the CEA and consistently with any board policies.